 - Bio based chemicals such as butanol and acetone

 According to the Department of Energy, the costs of clean energy technologies like residential and utility-sized solar, land-based wind, and LED light bulbs have fallen by anywhere from 40 to 90 percent in the United States since 2008.
 The U.S. Energy Information Administration (EIA) declared back in 2015 that domestic energy use has “the highest renewable energy share since the 1930s, when wood was a much larger contributor to domestic energy supply.”

 It’s an exciting time for advocates of renewable energy resources.
-Bloomberg’s forward-looking analysis on how the global energy market could shift in 2018 declares:
+Bloomberg’s forward-looking analysis on how the global energy market could shift in 2018 and beyond declares:

 Renewables are no longer “alternative energy.”
 Solar power is competitive with fossil electricity in more and more places every year—watch China, India, and Chile in 2018.
 Global demand for the sun reached a new high this year, and solar is that rare thing that liberals and many free-market conservatives in the U.S. can agree to love.